 What you will study

 Studying E822 is an opportunity for you to explore in some depth an issue/challenge or topic which interests you personally and/or professionally, that has relevance to your particular qualification, and is meaningful and pertinent to education and/or the lives of children and young people.

 The first aim of E822 is to equip you with the knowledge, understanding and skills to operate effectively as a researcher in educational contexts and services for children and young people.
 This module will support you in developing the capabilities to understand and contribute to research within your current or future professional contexts.

-The second aim of the module is to support you in successfully producing a dissertation: it will provide opportunities to develop and demonstrate your confidence and independent research abilities.
+The second aim of the module is to support you in successfully producing a dissertation.
+It will provide you with opportunities to develop and demonstrate your confidence and independent research abilities.
 You’ll find this module will give you insights into your own implicit or developing research position and help you to understand how this shapes the kind of research you’d undertake (the questions you ask, the design you create, the methods you use).

 It’s anticipated that you are or wish to be involved in work in educational contexts and/or with children and/or young people in some capacity.
 This module will enable you to progress professionally as well as academically and help you if you’re not currently working in these sectors to enter the workforce.
 You’ll be supported through personal development planning to make explicit how you’re benefiting from study on the module, including developing personal skills and understandings.
 In particular, you’ll be able to chart your developing identity as a researcher.